datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

 The most important thing to note is: It worked in both cases, regardless of whether the original ``DataLad-101`` dataset contained the file content or not.

-We can see that Git-annex used two different sources to retrieve the content from, though, if we look at the very end of the ``get`` summary.
+We can see that git-annex used two different sources to retrieve the content from, though, if we look at the very end of the ``get`` summary.
 The first file was retrieved "``from origin...``". ``Origin`` is Git terminology for "from where the dataset was copied from" -- ``origin`` therefore is the